jeancarl/tjbot-labs/conversational-robot/node-red/README.md

     ![](assets/1.20.png)

 19. Copy the API Key (password) and workspace ID values into the fields under the **Watson Assistant** heading in the Node-RED editor.
+Ensure the location of the service instance is selected in the dropdown.

     ![](assets/1.21.png)